Here is a great 40-minute lesson plan to teach kids about all the life that's in and on a tree.

 Insects lay eggs on plant leaves, under groundcover, bark, leaf litter and fallen branches.

-They will also lay eggs in aquatic plants.
-Leaf litter, bark and mulch are also home to ground level bugs and they help retain carbon and moisture in the soil.
+and mulch are also home to ground level bugs and they help retain carbon and moisture in the soil.

 Many gardeners prefer to allow leaves to decompose naturally, rather than rake or sweep them but if this is not your gardening style or leaves create a safety issue, then raking into piles is a great way to create nesting spots.